MostafaAyman4/Graduation-Project/README.md

        3. Lidar layer (I transform 2D lidar to Work as 3D lidar by I mechanism and codes with equations)

-    •	Main core (I write only the MCAL LAYER)
+    •	Main core (I wrote the MCAL Layer and collaborated with Nagham and Noran to design the code’s architecture and algorithms)

     •	Circuit diagram, PCB design and manufacturing with solder mask